 As most know, publicly leaving the left is a perilous proposition, especially if the person doing it is a minority.
 For this reason, conservatives need to allow such individuals to articulate their opinions without pushing conservatism on them.
 West may not have been a right-winger, but he certainly was open to other ideas.
 Associating him with Blexit without his consent likely made him feel forced into a niche in which he did not fit.
 The natural reaction is to push back and then pull away.

 Would conservatives benefit from more celebrity support?
 Sure.
 But they are not necessary for the success of the movement.
 The GOP has won victories without the help of prominent entertainers.
 Therefore, if a famous person decides to reject the left, conservatives should avoid turning into political fangirls fawning over their new idol.
 A better choice would be to allow these individuals to come to their own opinions without foisting conservatism upon them.
-Besides, nobody likes annoying fans anyway, right?We value your comments!
-Please weigh in on our comment section below.
+Besides, nobody likes annoying fans anyway, right?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com